Why don’t you ever write fiction?

 We spent all afternoon on the last day with our “10 minutes of sharing,” which predictably was more like 30 minutes.
 I was so moved by the bravery of some of the stories I heard and stunned by the tragedies many in our class had suffered as children and young adults.
 Amy had told us on our first day that we’d connect with one or more of the students and would form life long bonds and we’d be surprised by how close we would become with only 16 hours of being with one another.
 She was right.
 It happened twice with her classes on Zoom and it happened even more so in person.
 We’ve already been emailing and there will be a few who I will try and connect with on future trips to LA.
 Most, by the way, were from the area but one girl was from Dallas, another from Seattle and one from San Francisco.
 The remainder lived in the LA area.

 On Sunday, early evening, Grant picked me up and asked me how my class had gone and although it had only been a few days since he dropped me off, it felt like it had been at least a week.
 Time spent in that drab classroom went fast but also at times painfully slow.
-I can’t articulate specifically what I learned to do or undo because those elements will come in drips and drabs while I write but I know from past experience that there will be a time while I’m writing when something that Amy or one of the other classmates said will be exactly what I need to hear and I’ll add that word or sentence or chapter that I was too afraid to include before and I’ll see the face of the person who shared the wisdom, clear as day, as if they are standing over my desk with raised eyebrows saying, “what are you REALLY trying to say?”
-And I’ll give their invisible self a nod and continue to type, or write in spiral notebooks that sit in stacks in a basket by my desk.
+I can’t articulate specifically what I learned to do or undo because those elements will come in drips and drabs while I write, but I know from past experience that there will be a time while I’m writing when something that Amy or one of the other classmates said will be exactly what I need to hear and I’ll add that word or sentence or chapter that I was too afraid to include before and I’ll see the face of the person who shared the wisdom, clear as day, as if they are standing over my desk with raised eyebrows saying, “what are you REALLY trying to say?”
+I’ll give their invisible self a nod and continue to type, or write in spiral notebooks that sit in stacks in a basket by my desk.

 I know every one of us in that weekend workshop came away with something different from our time in that classroom, but there was one thing we could all agree with without exception.
 Writing is hard.
 No explanation, and no need to go deeper with those words — hard and as necessary as oxygen for each and everyone of us who sat in the windowless room in desks on wheels.
-I need to be remind of that while I sit in front of the ever familiar blank page, while I try to find my words or the meaning or even the purpose behind those words.
+I need to be reminded of that while I sit in front of the ever familiar blank page, while I try to find my words or the meaning or even the purpose behind those words.

 Writing is hard and laborious and emotional and frustrating but it’s also one of the purest forms of creativity and making sense of my world that I’ve found, beginning with discoveries through awful poetry in my teens.
 While back at my desk, where I have a tiny clothesline attached to the wall with 3×5 cards pinned to it with saved words on them, there are two cards I’m drawn to today.